The Okubo-Weiss Criteria in Two-Dimensional Hydrodynamic and Magnetohydrodynamic Flows

 {\bf Abstract}

-The ``{\it slow-variation}" restriction on the straining flow-velocity gradient field used in the Okubo \cite{Oku}-Weiss \cite{Wei} criterion is quantified via the Beltrami condition with the divorticity framework in 2D hydrodynamic flows.
-This turns out to provide interesting interpretations of the Okubo-Weiss criterion in terms of the topological properties of the underlying vorticity manifold.
+The Okubo \cite{Oku}-Weiss \cite{Wei} criterion is recast by using the 2D hydrodynamic Beltrami condition (Shivamoggi et al. \cite {Shi}) that approximates the {\it slow flow-variation ansatz} imposed in its derivation.
+This turns out to provide an interesting interpretation of the Okubo-Weiss criterion very logically in terms of the topological properties of the underlying vorticity manifold.
 These developments are then extended to 2D quasi-geostrophic flows (via the {\it potential divorticity} framework) and magnetohydrodynamic flows and the Okubo-Weiss criteria for these cases are considered.

 \textbf{1.
 Introduction}\\